uvaai/ml1/30 week3/40 Chinese Room/content.md

 understanding.
 Would you argue this program has understanding of the sentiment of the tweets it processes?
 Why or why not?

-3. Next, consider the example where you yourself are reading tweets and classifying the sentiment of each tweet.
-Additionally, consider the case where you are not trying to classify based on your own understanding of sentiment, but instead are trying to reproduce the specific notion of sentiment as encoded in data set from the assignment, containing 1.6 million sample tweets labeled as having a positive or negative sentiment.
-For both these examples, argue whether or not they would produce understanding.
+3. Then, consider the case where you yourself are reading tweets and classifying the sentiment of each tweet.
+Would you argue that you have understanding of the sentiment of these tweets?
+Why or why not?

+4. Next, consider the case where you are not trying to classify based on your own understanding of sentiment, but instead are trying to reproduce the specific notion of sentiment as encoded in data set from the assignment.
+So you are not trying to label what you think of as having a positive sentiment, but are trying to get as close as possible to the labels of these 1.6 million sample tweets.
+Would you argue that you have understanding of the labeled sentiment of these tweets in this case?
+Why or why not?

-4. Finally, consider a combined system, consisting of the Naive Bayes sentiment analysis program and yourself, the programmer who wrote it.
+5. Finally, consider a combined system, consisting of the Naive Bayes sentiment analysis program and yourself, the programmer who wrote it.
 For this combined system, you are able to interact with and inspect any intermediate results and probabilities produced by the program when it makes a prediction for a new